foremast/foremast/_docs/configuration_files/application_json.rst

 ``ssh_keypair``
 *******************

 SSH key that your EC2 instances will use.
 Must already be created in AWS.
+This replaces the non-functional and deprecated app_ssh_key configuration key.

     | *Default*: ``"{{ account }}_{{ region }}_default"`` - {{ account }} being the AWS account in the configuration name